 AMP believes that all children should be provided access to arts education.
 We provide need-based scholarships to 2-17-year-old youth whose families face financial and/or medical hardships.

 Regardless of socio-economic background or zip code, dance is a passion that can never be taken away from a child.
-The music lives in their heart and the movement vibrates in every muscle.
-Unlike many activities, there is no equipment necessary—this is one of the reasons why dance is such a universal form of expression.
+The music lives in their heart, and the movement vibrates in every muscle.
+Unlike many activities, there is no equipment necessary—this is one reason why dance is such a universal form of expression.
 With the arts offerings shrinking at local public schools, the Scholarship Mentor Program enables students to work on creative projects that provide a positive focus and outlet.
 With many students training until they graduate from high school, we have a rare opportunity to provide students with skills, support, and a path for their future.

-Scholarship recipients, receive a personal mentor who meets with the dancer and their family to assess goals and help address challenges.
+Scholarship recipients receive a personal mentor who meets with the dancer and their family to assess goals and help address challenges.
 The mentor is a constant and a bridge between dancer and teacher, ensuring the experience is meaningful and impactful.
 Our mentors are qualified professionals, studio owners, and dance educators.

 “Watching these children dance, you see an increase in confidence and worthiness.
 It is overwhelming to witness.
 Students with significant life stressors learned patiently about themselves and what they are capable of” –Steven Lovelace, Mentor